sagarandhale/delta-demo/README.md

 # delta-demo
-This is  my git and hub demo class.
+This is  my git and hub demo class..